ReactiveX/RxSwift/README.md

 ### Benefits

-In short, the parts where you use Rx will be:
+In short using Rx will make your code:

-* composable <- because Rx is built for composition
+* composable <- because Rx is composition's nick name
 * reusable <- because it's composable
-* declarative <- because definitions are immutable and handle different state in a same way
+* declarative <- because definitions are immutable and only data changes
-* understandable and concise <- because you are raising level of abstraction
+* understandable and concise <- raising level of abstraction and removing transient states
-* stable <- because Rx code is thoroughly unit tested, and handles transient states
+* stable <- because Rx code is thoroughly unit tested
-* less statefull <- because you are modeling application as unidirectional data flows
+* less stateful <- because you are modeling application as unidirectional data flows
 * without leaks <- because resource management is easy

 ### It's not all or nothing

 It is usually a good idea to model as much of your application as possible using Rx.

-But what if you don't know all of the operators and does there even exist some operator that models your particular case.
+But what if you don't know all of the operators and does there even exist some operator that models your particular case?

 Well, all of the Rx operators are based on math and should be intuitive.

 The good news is that about 10-15 operators cover most typical use cases.
 And that list already includes some of the familiar ones like `map`, `filter`, `zip`, `observeOn` ...